Reasonable Effectiveness of Random Weighting: A Litmus Test for Multi-Task Learning: Experiments

+\textbf{Compared methods.} The baseline methods in comparison include several SOTA task balancing methods as introduced in Section \ref{sec:preliminary}, including four loss balancing methods (i.e., UW, DWA, IMTL-L, and MOML) and eight gradient balancing methods (i.e., MGDA-UB, GradNorm, PCGrad, GradDrop, IMTL-G, GradVac, CAGrad, and RotoGrad).
+For all the baseline methods, we directly use the optimal hyperparameters used in their original papers.

-The network architecture used adopt the hard-parameter sharing pattern \citep{Caruana93}, which shares bottom layers of the network for all tasks and uses separate top layers for each task.
-Other architectures with more parameter sharing manners are provided in Section \ref{sec:ablation_architecture}.
-The implementation details on each dataset are introduced in the following.
+\textbf{Network architecture.} The network architecture we used adopts the Hard-Parameter Sharing (\textbf{HPS}) pattern \cite{Caruana93}, which shares bottom layers of the network for all the tasks and uses separate top layers for each task.
+Other MTL architectures are studied in Section \ref{sec:ablation_architecture}.